houseabsolute/List-SomeUtils/README.md

     1 element:      A || 0              A && 1
     0 elements:     0                   1

-In the second case, three-value logic is desired, in which a junction applied to an empty list returns `undef` rather than true or false
+In the second case, three-value logic is desired, in which a junction applied to an empty list returns `undef` rather than true or false.

 Junctions with a `_u` suffix implement three-valued logic.
 Those without are boolean.

 ### all BLOCK LIST